-Put the bottom of the pop tart on parchment paper on your baking sheet and brush the edges with egg wash.
-Then fill with your desired filling.
-We used grape jelly!
+Then, put the bottom of the pop tart on parchment paper on your baking sheet and brush the edges with egg wash.
+While the parchment paper is not necessary it will make it very easy to remove your pop tarts from the baking sheet especially if any filling sneaks out the edges.
+Next, fill with your desired filling.
+We used strawberry jelly.

 Then, place your second crust on top and use a fork to pinch the edges together so the filling stays inside.
 Before putting them in the oven brush the entire pastry with egg wash.

 Bake at 350 degrees until golden brown.
 The time will vary based on the size of your pastries.
-Our large pop tarts took about 35 minutes.
+Our pop tarts took about 30 minutes.

-Once the pastries are cool, top them with your icing and sprinkles and enjoy your Homemade Pop Tarts!
+Once the pastries are cool, top them with your icing and sprinkles.

 Looking or more breakfast recipes?
-Try Banana Bread, Very Berry Blueberry Muffins, Peanut Butter Honey Muffins, S’mores French Toast Casserole, French Toast Casserole, Very Berry Spinach Applesauce, Mango Pear and Spinach Smoothie, S’mores French Toast Casserole, Sour Cream Coffee Cake, Pear Pumpkin Applesauce and Apple Cinnamon Muffins.
+Try Orange Cranberry White Chocolate Biscotti, White Chocolate Macadamia Nut Scones, Gluten-Free Lemon Poppy Seed Pancakes, Raspberry Chocolate Chip Baked Oatmeal Muffins, Banana Bread, Very Berry Blueberry Muffins, Peanut Butter Honey Muffins, S’mores French Toast Casserole, French Toast Casserole, Very Berry Spinach Applesauce, Mango Pear and Spinach Smoothie, S’mores French Toast Casserole, Sour Cream Coffee Cake, Pear Pumpkin Applesauce and Apple Cinnamon Muffins.

 - Pie Dough